-Question 7: If a customer places an order that is pegged to the NBBO, is that a single order or do I have to count each cancel/replace?
+Question 7: If a "parent" order generates "child" orders that are pegged to the NBBO, is that a single order or do I have to count each cancel/replace?

-Answer: A pegged order would count as a new order each time a cancel/replace is used to follow the BBO.
+Answer: A pegged order would count as a new order each time a cancel/replace is used to follow the BBO regardless of whether or not the order was entered by a broker or dealer.
 In this situation, the customer is specifically instructing the executing broker to cancel/replace orders.